josefurtado/NgxTagComplete/README.md

 # NgxTagComplete

 - A simple shortcuts facilitator.
-- Enter the desired shortcut and press 'Tab'.
+- Enter '#' key and the desired shortcut and press 'Tab'.

 # Installation